Body lice

 What to expect from your doctor

-During the physical exam, your doctor will examine your skin and the seams of your clothes.
+Your healthcare professional will do a physical exam and look at your skin and the seams of your clothes.